 Basic maintenance of a trail includes cleaning drainage structures – like waterbars and culverts – of rocks, leaves and branches; removing branches that overhang the trail and downed branches and trees; and removing trash from the trail.
 We encourage Adopters to enjoy your work with friends and family, and take satisfaction from the fact that they are helping to protect the Reservation’s trails for current users as well as future generations.

-For a map marking all trails currently adopted, click here.
+A map marking all trails currently adopted is displayed below on this page.
 For a list of current adopters and their adopted trails, click here.

 - Submit an Adopt-A-Trail Application Form.